-Dr. Suzanne Chapin
+Dr. Suzanne Chapin (Principal Investigator, Lead Author)

-Dr. Chapin is Professor of Mathematics Education at Boston University where she teaches graduate-level courses and conducts research.
+Dr. Chapin is Professor of Mathematics Education at Boston University.
 Her work covers the areas of gifted education, curriculum design, teacher professional development in mathematics, and teacher and student discourse in mathematics.
-Dr. Chapin is the principal investigator of the Elementary Pre-Service Teachers Mathematics Project where she is involved in writing problem-based mathematics tasks and researching the effects of these tasks on elementary education majors’ knowledge of mathematics for teaching.
+As the principal investigator of the Elementary Mathematics Project, she is involved in all aspects of the project.
 Dr. Chapin is the senior author of Math Matters: Understanding the Math You Teach Grades K-8 (2006), a book designed to help teachers understand and teach to the “big” ideas in mathematics and a co-author of Classroom Discussions in Math (2013), that focuses on the role of classroom discourse in learning mathematics.
 Her work on the Mentoring Mathematical Minds series (15 books for gifted students in grades 3 through 5) has won numerous “best curriculum” awards from the National Association of Gifted Children.

-Dr. Ziv Feldman
+Dr. Ziv Feldman (Co-PI, Author)

-Dr. Alejandra Salinas
+Dr. Alejandra Salinas (Co-PI, Phase II)

-Laura Kyser Callis
+Dr. Laura Kyser Callis (Research Assistant, Phase II)